richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Increasing environmental performance specifications means that multiple scales and modes of analyses are required.
 There is a rapidly growing number of digital tools for environmental analysis, and on a given project, Max Fordham employs a variety of tools.
 Cramp says that the team regularly uses Ecotect, DIVA, Ladybug and Grasshopper, as well as writing custom scripts and plug-ins for software like Radiance as needed.
 Depending on the project, the designers also use open-source codes such as OpenFOAM for complex fluid dynamics (CFD).[2-13]

+The office developed geometric models to predict the acoustic environment inside each space, with particular attention to the surface finishes and location.[2-13]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；